StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

     ```bash
     auth sufficient pam_unix.so nullok
     ```
-  * The `@include` syntax loads an entire configuration file, but you can also use acontrol argument to load only the configuration for a particular function.
+  * The `@include` syntax loads an entire configuration file, but you can also use a control argument to load only the configuration for a particular function.
   * For more info check `man pam`

 * In `/etc/security` you can find config files related to PAM: